Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Tongass National Forest covers much of southeastern Alaska.
 It has the distinction of being the world’s northernmost (temperate) rainforest.
 The grounds are accessible from several communities throughout the region.
 But you may want to venture out into the further reaches of the forest if you’re up for adventure.

-Pristine beauty awaits you wherever you choose to go in the Tongass, though.
-A casual day hike outside Juneau offers a breath of fresh air after the urban, concrete vibes.
-A camping trip on a remote island transports you back in time or to a land that almost seems enchanted.
+Pristine beauty awaits you wherever you go in the Tongass, though.
+A casual day hike outside Juneau offers a breath of fresh air after the urban atmosphere.
+A camping trip on a remote island transports you back in time or, rather, to an enchanted realm.
 You don’t need to worry about fairies or goblins, but do keep an eye out for bears!

 Sitka